Can I Shower During a Power Outage?

 Home Water Heaters in Cincinnati, Ohio & Covington, KY

 Is your water heater keeping you in hot water on demand?
-If not, or even if you’re just looking for a more efficient and effective unit for your Cincinnati, OH, or your Covington, KY, home, the experts at Schneller & Knochelmann Plumbing, Heating & Air can help!
+If not, or even if you’re just looking for a more efficient and effective water heater unit for your Cincinnati, OH, or your Covington, KY, home, the experts at Schneller & Knochelmann Plumbing, Heating & Air can help!